When Are Police Allowed to Search Your Trunk or Glove Box?

 Remember to stay calm and assert your rights politely:

-- Remember, you have the right to a lawyer during the traffic stop, but you can ask for one.
+• Remember, you do not have the right to a lawyer during the traffic stop, but you can ask for one.

 As the Supreme Court stated in Florida v.
 Bostick (1991), “The Fourth Amendment’s protection against unreasonable searches and seizures is not limited to searches and seizures of the person.”